zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-# Podcast Production, Recording, and Editing
+# Podcasts

-$45 per hour (may be charged for 30-60min for setup and editing)
+$45 per hour

-Please contact us so we can discuss the appropriate rate for your podcast.
+We have multiple locations available for video recording

 - - -